bimdata/documentation/src/api/guides/scopes.md

 ## What’s a scope?

 A scope is a limitation to the data on a given resource.
-A scope is described by two words: the resource and the limitation, i.e. ifc:write Access Token is validated by the BIMData Connect authentication service and the scopes are attached to an Access Token.
+A scope is described by two words: the resource and the limitation, i.e. model:write Access Token is validated by the BIMData Connect authentication service and the scopes are attached to an Access Token.

 ::: tip Note